iCliniq Logo

 I have gone through the query.
 But before going ahead with treatment decisions, I need to know a few details:

-1. Any comorbidities like diabetes, hypertension, and renal problem?
+1. Any comorbidities like diabetes, hypertension, and renal problems?

 3. What is her opinion?

 She will fit into a category of locally advanced breast cancer.
 Her disease is localized.
-If her age is not considered, then the plan would be chemotherapy followed by surgery and radiation depending on the type of surgery.
-She will also need a FISH (Fluorescence insitu hybridization) testing to decide whether another targeted therapy like Trastuzumab is required or not.
-Type of surgery depends on whether she wants to preserve her breasts or not.
+If her age is not considered, then the plan would be chemotherapy followed by surgery and radiation, depending on the type of surgery.
+She will also need a FISH (Fluorescence in situ hybridization) test to decide whether another targeted therapy like Trastuzumab is required or not.
+The type of surgery depends on whether she wants to preserve her breasts or not.
 As the tumor is large (attachment removed to protect patient identity), she will need chemotherapy to reduce the size and then surgery.
-But, all this is done depending on the patient's general condition.
+But all this is done depending on the patient's general condition.

 Patient's Query

-There is no other problem like diabetes, hypertension, and renal problem.
-She is very active and carries out all daily household activities.
+There is no other problem like diabetes, hypertension, and renal problems.
+She is very active and handles all daily household tasks.
 She avoids surgery, chemotherapy, and radiation.
-She has not done or taken FISH testing and Trastuzumab.
+She has not undergone FISH testing or received Trastuzumab.
 She is not willing to have chemotherapy.
-What are the effects of mastectomy?
+What are the effects of a mastectomy?
 Will it limit the movement of the left hand?

 Hi,